Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/new-york-usa/index.md

 <!--  Conduct one interview with a project leader, and link to a LinkedIn or other profile.
 Provide a brief biography, no more than 75 words.
 Identify 3-5 insights or themes from the interview.
 Feel free to add a photo of the individual here. -->

 **Haotian Jiang**.
 Haotian works as a Architectural Designer at Robert A.M.
 Stern Architects.
-He got his bachelors degree from Cornell University College of Architecture, Art & Planing.
-He has a great passion for architecture representations with comprehensive skills in design logic.
+He got his bachelors degree from Cornell University College of Architecture, Art & Planning.
+He is passionate about architecture and design.
 [LinkedIn](https://www.linkedin.com/in/haotian-jiang-4a51a2173/)

-**Insight 1**.
+**Responsible IoT**.
 The NYC IoT Strategy takes a holistic approach to deploying IoT solutions.
 The city considers a range of factors beyond just the technology itself, including cybersecurity, data privacy, equity, and accessibility.
 By taking a holistic approach, the city aims to ensure that its use of IoT is responsible, sustainable, and meets the needs of all its citizens.

-**Insight 2**.
-The city should also promote that architects and urban designers collaborate with technologists and other stakeholders to develop effective IoT solutions that are both functional and visually appealing.
+**Interdisciplinary Collaboration**.
+The city should promote opportunities for architects and urban designers to collaborate with technologists and other stakeholders.
+These groups can work together to develop effective IoT solutions that are both functional and visually appealing.

 ## Financing